cologneto/gt-flickr/README.md

 ## Usage

     It is simple.

     At loading the application loads all the images tagged with tag 'null'.
 There are one input field and search button fixed on the left corner of the browser window.
-You only have to enter the tag you want to see pictures tagged with and click Search button(red magnifying glass) Then you will see first nine results with entered tag.
-As you scroll bellow all the results you will see "Load More" button.
-When you click it you will see another nine pictures with this tag.
-If there is no more result you will see nothing added on the screen.
+You only have to enter the tag you want to see pictures tagged with and click Search button(red magnifying glass) or "Enter" key.
+Then the first nine results will appear with entered tag.
+As you scroll bellow all the results there is "Load More" button.
+After clicking it another nine pictures loaded with this tag on the screen.
+If there is no more result nothing more will be added on the screen.

 ## Contributing

 Pull requests are welcome.